network-digital-twin/omnet-bench/README.md

 ### 1. Prepare network & trace data
 Two categories of data are required:
 1. `info/<SWITCH_ID>.yaml`: a directory, not necessarily named `info/`, should contain all the switch info YAML files.
 These files include the routing information of the switches, which is required by the [RouteSelectors](src/zte_qos/src/switch/routing/RouteSelector.ned).
-2. `trace.txt`: a text file specifying a trace of packets to be simulated on the network.
+2. `trace.txt`: a text file specifying a trace of packets to be simulated on the network, which is required by the [Terminal](src/zte_qos/src/terminal/Terminal.ned).
 Each line in the file represents a packet, whose attributes are separated by one single space.
 Lines starting with a "#" are ignored.

 ### 2. Generate network topology
 Go to folder where the network topology generator resides: